HamStudy/hamstudy-hambook/content/Part 1. Science/Chapter 3. Radio Wave/section 3-2 EM Spectrum.md

 Each of these bands has unique propagation characteristics, which we'll explore in later sections.
 For instance, HF waves can bounce off the ionosphere and travel around the world, while VHF and UHF waves generally travel in straight lines and are limited to line-of-sight distances.

+#### Important Frequency Ranges to Remember

+While the above table is a lot to remember, you should probably remember these three ranges in particular:

+- **HF** - 3 MHz to 30 MHz
+- **VHF** - 30 MHz to 300 MHz
+- **UHF** - 300 MHz to 3000 MHz
+  - *Note*: 1 GHz - 40 GHz is often referred to as "microwave"

+#### Governing Laws of the Electromagnetic Spectrum

-It's important to note that the entire electromagnetic spectrum is governed by the same physical laws.
+It’s important to note that the entire electromagnetic spectrum is governed by the same physical laws.
 The speed of light (c) in a vacuum is constant for all electromagnetic waves, regardless of their frequency or wavelength.
 This is why we can use the equation $c = f\lambda$ for all parts of the spectrum.

+#### The Role of Amateur Radio in the Electromagnetic Spectrum

-As an amateur radio operator, you're part of a select group that gets to explore and utilize a significant portion of this spectrum.
+As an amateur radio operator, you’re part of a select group that gets to explore and utilize a significant portion of this spectrum.
 From the 160-meter band (1.8 MHz) to the microwave bands above 300 GHz, amateur radio encompasses a vast range of frequencies, each with its own challenges and opportunities for communication.

 Understanding the electromagnetic spectrum helps us appreciate the unique place that amateur radio occupies in the world of wireless communication.
 It also underscores the importance of responsible spectrum use and the need for international cooperation in managing this invaluable natural resource.